 7. Visit one of the most awesome coffee shops in Korea: Joyang Bangjik

-Alright, as you know already, Korea has tones of amazing coffee shops.
+Alright, as you know already, Korea has tons of amazing coffee shops.
 In fact Korea has more coffee shops per capita than any other country in the world!
 Crazy right!?

-Joyang Bangjik is actually a very old textile factory transforrmed into a very cool cafe!
+Joyang Bangjik is actually a very old textile factory transformed into a very cool cafe!
 Ganghwa was a city of textiles with more than 4,000 workers in the 70′.
-Founded in 1933, Joyang Textile was one of the most important factory in the region.
+Founded in 1933, Joyang Textile was one of the most important factories in the region.